-Step 1: This step is applied differently for ex ante and ex post estimations.
+Step 1 This step is applied differently for ex ante and ex post estimations.

-Step 1 (a): Ex ante estimation
+Step 1 (a) Ex ante estimation

 - For each tree species or group of species under the project scenario, select a tree growth model from existing data or literature.
 Available growth models could be in form of yield tables, growth curves/equations, or growth simulation models.
-See paragraph 8 of this section for exact guidance on selecting the growth model applicable; - (ii) From the growth model selected, calculate the stem volume of trees per unit area according to the project planting/management plan.
+See section 2.8 for exact guidance on selecting the growth model applicable; - II.
+From the growth model selected, calculate the stem volume of trees per unit area according to the project planting/management plan.

-Step 1 (b): Ex post estimation
+Step 1 (b) Ex post estimation